 Treatment for chronic venous leg ulceration includes:

-- Medication – includes painkillers, and oral antibiotics if infection is present.
+- medication – includes pain-relieving medication and oral antibiotics if infection is present

 Long-term outlook after a leg ulcer